 Urban Haitian Family Life

 Middle-and upper-class Haitians often live in urban environments, celebrate formal marriages, and have family values similar to modern American values.
 The upper classes in urban areas live very different lifestyles from the lower classes in urban areas.
-Upper-class people may have cars and live in mountainside villas while the lower classes live in unsafe structures made from found materials.
+Upper-class people may have cars and live in mountainside villas.
+The lower classes live in unsafe structures made from found materials.

 Rural Haitian Family Life

-The lower socioeconomic class families often have plasaj, or common-law, marriages and live in more informal, extended-family environments.
+The lower socioeconomic class families often have plasaj, or common-law marriages, and live in more informal, extended-family environments.
 Houses are typically two-room dwellings made from mud and thatch.
+These homes do not have running water.
+Some of the houses are decorated in vibrant colors.
 Extended families often live in compounds following a male's lineage.

 Haitian Men, Women, Family Gender Roles & Decision-Making